JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 ### 3.2 Search the IntelliJ Platform Explorer

-The [IntelliJ Platform Explorer](https://plugins.jetbrains.com/intellij-platform-explorer) is a search tool for browsing EPs inside existing implementations of open-source IntelliJ Platform plugins.
+The [IntelliJ Platform Explorer](https://plugins.jetbrains.com/intellij-platform-explorer) is a search tool for browsing Extension Points (EP) inside existing implementations of all open-source IntelliJ Platform plugins published on [JetBrains Marketplace](https://plugins.jetbrains.com).
-You can navigate directly to the source files hosted on GitHub to find inspiration when implementing your own extensions for IntelliJ-based IDEs.
+You can navigate directly to the source files to find inspiration when implementing your own extensions for IntelliJ-based IDEs.

 ### 3.3 Browse Available References